osrf/gazebo_tutorials/install_on_windows/tutorial_6-0.md

         nmake install

     You should now have an installation of Ignition Math in gz-ws/ign-math/build/install/Release.

+1. In the same Windows shell, configure and build Sdformat

+        cd ..\..\sdformat
+        mkdir build
+        cd build
+        ..\configure
+        nmake
+        nmake install

+    You should now have an installation of Sdformat in gz-ws/sdformat/build/install/Release.

 1. In the same Windows shell, configure and build Gazebo: